landanfp/urlupl2025/README.md

 This is a secure and advanced Telegram bot that can download videos from URLs and send them to you.
 Just send the bot any video URL and it will download and send it back to you.
 It can also download videos from YouTube, Twitter, Instagram and many other platforms.

+## Note:
+This bot is recommended to be used on Linux systems.
+During testing, it was observed that the bot works smoothly and without issues on Linux.
+On Windows, there can be complications while installing the aiohttp Python package, particularly related to C++ build tools.
+These issues can cause interruptions during setup or runtime.

+For a hassle-free experience, it is advised to use Linux (e.g., Ubuntu, Debian) as the development or deployment environment.

 ## Features

 ### Main Features